StuyPrep Wraps Up Its Biggest Year Yet

 The admissions rate of StuyPrep students into specialized high schools has more than doubled from 6.7% in 2018 to 14.0% in 2019.
 StuyPrep’s admissions rate is even more remarkable when compared against the city-wide admissions rate of all Black and Hispanic students into specialized high schools; only 4.3% and 4.2% of Black and Hispanic SHSAT-takers received admission offers in 2018 and 2019, respectively.

-Donate to the Stuy Fund to change more lives through the power of education!Help us grow StuyPrep!
+Donate to change more lives through the power of education!Help us grow StuyPrep!

 Low participation rates in the test is another large contributor to the underrepresentation of black and Hispanic students in specialized high schools; four out of five Black and Hispanic students in NYC do not take the SHSAT.
 This is why programs like StuyPrep are necessary; they not only improve admissions rates among participants, but also increase their interest in specialized high schools and their overall SHSAT participation rates.